datasciencecampus/pprl_toolkit/README.md

 - The workload **operator** sets up and runs the Confidential Space virtual machine, which uses the Docker image to perform the record linkage.

-> [!NOTE]
-> We have set up `pprl_toolkit` to allow any configuration of these roles among
-> users.
-You could do it all yourself, split the workload roles between two
-> data owning-parties, or ask a trusted third party to maintain the
+We have set up `pprl_toolkit` to allow any configuration of these roles among users.
+You could do it all yourself, split the workload roles between two data owning-parties, or ask a trusted third party to maintain the workload.

-> workload.
+> [!WARNING] The cloud demo requires you to set up one or more Google Cloud accounts with billing.
+The cost of running the demo should be very small, or within your free quota.
+> However, you should ensure that all resources are torn down after running the demo to avoid ongoing charges.

+### Running the cloud demo

 ## Building the documentation